Arthur Migliazza: Teaching

-Arthur Migliazza began teaching private piano lessons at age 15 and has also appeared on the faculty at Augusta Blues Week in Elkins, WV and Centrum Blues Week in Port Townsend, WA many times since 2001.
-In 2015 Hal Leonard published Migliazza's signature "8-Lick" teaching method in a book called How to Play Boogie Woogie Piano.
+Migliazza began teaching private piano lessons at age 15 and has also appeared on the faculty at Augusta Blues Week in Elkins, West Virginia, and Centrum Blues Week in Port Townsend, Washington, many times since 2001.
+In 2015, Hal Leonard published Migliazza's signature "8-Lick" teaching method in a book called How to Play Boogie Woogie Piano.
 The success of this book prompted Migliazza to author an article for wikihow also called How To Play Boogie Woogie Piano and start the first online school for boogie woogie piano instruction called School of Boogie.

 Solo performances and bands

-Arthur Migliazza is most known for his solo performances, which blend virtuoso piano playing with historic storytelling and anecdotes.
+Migliazza is most known for his solo performances, which blend virtuoso piano playing with historic storytelling and anecdotes.
 He continues to perform around the US and internationally as a solo act.

-His first band was the Blues Kats, formed in 1994 in Tucson, AZ with drummer Joe Martinez and they released an album in 1997 called Funja.
+His first band was the Blues Kats, formed in 1994 in Tucson, Arizona, with drummer Joe Martinez and they released an album in 1997 called Funja.

-From 2007 to 2011 Migliazza produced an annual dueling boogie woogie piano event in Tucson, AZ called The Booginator with Eric-Jan Overbeek (aka Mr. Boogie Woogie).
+From 2007 to 2011, Migliazza produced an annual dueling boogie woogie piano event in Tucson, called The Booginator with Eric-Jan Overbeek (aka Mr. Boogie Woogie).

-In 2011, Migliazza teamed up with former Chuck Berry piano player Bob Baldori to perform Baldori's original stage play about the history of Boogie Woogie music called Boogie Stomp!, eventually releasing an album together entitled Disturbing the Peace in 2018 under the name The Boogie Kings.
-The duo enjoyed many US and international tours, including two sold-out tours of Russia on behalf of the US Embassy, and two extended Off-Broadway runs in NYC, in 2014 and 2015.
+In 2011, Migliazza teamed up with former Chuck Berry piano player Bob Baldori, to perform Baldori's original stage play about the history of Boogie Woogie music called Boogie Stomp!.
+This led to the release of an album together, Disturbing the Peace in 2018 under the name 'The Boogie Kings'.
+The duo enjoyed many US and international tours, including two sold-out tours of Russia on behalf of the US Embassy, and two extended Off-Broadway runs in New York City, in 2014 and 2015.